FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 # Freeze

-Freeze time for a release is defined to be a period of time where only bugfixes, Chromium minor upgrades, security issues, and privacy issues are accepted.
+Freeze time for a release is defined to be a period of time where only bug fixes, Chromium minor upgrades, security issues, and privacy issues are accepted.
 Nothing that smells like a feature can be uplifted in these periods of time.
 This is important for stability reasons, localization, and making sure there's time to QA and dogfood changes.

 ---